 Contactless sign in communicates to employees and visitors that you prioritize safety at every touchpoint.
 When creating a frictionless check-in experience in a post-COVID-19 world, businesses should look to replace high-touch areas with automated, contactless options.

-Organizations that want to create a more hygienic way for employees and guests to sign in should strongly consider using SwipedOn’s contactless sign in solution.
-If you’re ready to transform your workplace safety with an advanced visitor management solution, take SwipedOn for a 14-day free trial.
+Organizations that want to create a more hygienic way for employees and guests to sign in should strongly consider using a workplace sign in solution.